joatmon08/hashicorp-stack-demoapp/README.md

 Start a new plan and apply it.
 It can take more than 15 minutes to provision!

+### Configure Vault (Kubernetes Auth Method)

+Go to the `vault/setup` workspace in Terraform Cloud.

+Start a new plan and apply it.

+Terraform will set up [Kubernetes authentication method](https://www.vaultproject.io/docs/auth/kubernetes) and deploy the [Vault Helm chart](https://github.com/hashicorp/vault-helm) to the cluster.

 ### Configure Boundary

 Go to the `boundary` workspace in Terraform Cloud.